-Wealthy Affiliate is no get-rich-quick scheme but I promise you what they teach
+Wealthy Affiliate is no get-rich-quick scheme but I promise what they teach

-You can test drive the whole system without ever opening your wallet so you can see for yourself what it’s really all about.
+So, whatever your online income goals are, instead of second-guessing whether WA is legit or not, try it yourself for free.
+Test drive the whole system without ever opening your wallet so you can see for yourself what it's really about.

-If you have any questions let me know and of course, I’d be more than happy to help 🙂
+If you have any questions let me know and of course, I'll be more than happy to help 🙂